-During this project year, we established the third and final year of strip and small plot trials in NY to evaluate open-pollinated corn varieties for silage and grain use.
-We collected data on plant development, morphology, yield, and silage quality from 2004 trials.
+During this project year, we established a second year of strip trials in NY and NH and small plot trials in NY to evaluate open-pollinated corn varieties for silage and grain use.
+We collected data on plant development, morphology, yield, and silage quality from 2003 trials.
 Additional data collection on grain quality, ear traits, and processing/cooking uses is underway.
-We described the project at one field day and numerous meeting for farmers, extension educators, researchers, and other interested individuals.
+We described the project at two field days and numerous meeting for farmers, extension educators, researchers, and other interested individuals.
 We have been pleased with the level of interest expressed in this work.

 The general objective of this project is to provide information to growers in the northeast about open-pollinated (OP) corn varieties.
 Field research is focused on characterization and comparative evaluation of OP varieties of corn.
 The complementary outreach goals are to make available an in-depth workshop and supporting documentation on seed saving techniques, to provide descriptive information to farmers and seed producers about OP varieties, and to make available agronomic evaluations and recommendations of OP corn varieties for grain and silage use.
 We identified the following performance targets as specific objectives of this work:

 a.
 Forty growers in NY and NH will try OP corn varieties on their farms during this project.

 b.
 Twenty-five interested growers and seed marketers will become aware of OP varieties with unique traits that might fit specialty markets.

 c.
 Forty growers in the northeast will learn how to save their own seed of OP corn varieties and a significant share of them will plan to begin seed saving.